instructure/canvas-lms/doc/working_with_webpack.md

 committed to the git repo, and yank EmberBundle out entirely.

+[X] Extract an actual commons chunk

+[X]what app code changes there are, move them out into seperate small commits that can be tested individually

+[X] in a seperate commit, remove all the shared ember components that aren't used from "app/coffeescripts/ember/shared/components"

+[X] get _all_ qunit tests running in the webpack bundle (just spiked on a few)

 [ ] Migrate requires that are in views to application js (check plugins like mra)